lkcozy/code-notes/notes/communication/writing/writing_general.md

 - My writing is `a protest against` the superficial babble that passes for `intellectual discourse.`
 - I fully expect you to `weigh in with` your own opinions.
 - If you feel differently, please `weigh in with` comments.
+- The key to `breaking this circle` is to become more `aware of` the reward reinforcing your behavior.
+- Your bad behaviors may not change immediately, but `stick with it`.

 ## Management